-Detailed instructions on simulating SQL Server I/O activity, as well as interpreting the results, are included in a document packaged with the Diskspd download (UsingDiskspdforSQLServer.docx).
+Detailed instructions on simulating SQL Server I/O activity, in addition to interpreting the results, are included in a document packaged with the Diskspd download (UsingDiskspdforSQLServer.docx).

 Diskspd replaces an older utility with similar functionality, named SQLIO.

 Demonstration: Using Diskspd